Navigation – Plan du site

 Francophonie

 The journal addresses the entire French-speaking community, from all continents, in all its plurality.
-Thus, French-speaking works dealing with areas other than France and studying different languages are welcome.
+Thus, French-speaking works focusing on areas other than France and studying different languages are most welcome.

 Plurilingualism

-Work on French language written in other languages may be considered, if peer-reviewing is available for these languages.
-A bilingual publication may occasionally be done.
-Submissions in French language on any other language are welcome.
+Work on the French-language written in other languages may be considered, if peer-reviewing is available for these languages.
+Occasionally, the journal may publish a bilingual text.
+Submissions in French on any other language are welcome.

 Translation

-The journal will offer translations into French of reference or innovative texts on gender/sexuality and language issues, in order to help the spreading of knowledge across languages.
+The journal offers translations into French innovative work or texts of reference on gender/sexuality and language issues, in order to help the a cross-pollination of ideas of across languages.

 Language quality